DSpace/RestContract/workspaceitems.md

 * 403 Forbidden - if you are not logged in with sufficient permissions to view the workspace item
 * 204 if the workspace item doesn't exist

-## Multipart POST Method
+## Multipart POST Method on a single workspaceitem

 Multipart POST request will typically result in the creation of a new file in the section identified by the name of the variable used for the upload (uploads is the default name of the user uploaded content).
 The process will be managed by the implementation bind with the identified section.
 If succeed a 201 code will be returned and the new state of the workspaceitem serialized in the body.

 An attribute to define the owning collection can be included.
 If omitted, the first collection the user can submit to will be used

+## Multipart POST Method

+Multipart POST on collections supports two differents operation mode:

+* Import from remote resource
+* Import from file

-The Multipart POST can include a uri-list containing:
+In the remote resource scenario, Multipart POST can include a uri-list containing:
 * The [external entry value](external-authority-sources.md) whose metadata should be imported

 An example curl call: